 This is how the GSA IFF works.
 Let's say you have a product that sells for $100.
 After negotiating with GSA, you agree to a 10% discount, or $90.
 GSA then has you tack on the .75% fee, and therefore, the price you charge agencies is $90.68.
 At the end of the quarter, you would report sales under the contract at the 72a.gsa.gov website and you would keep your $90 and send GSA their 68 cents.

-For example, in the example above, the vendor took the 100 product and deducted the negotiated 10% discount, resulting in the GSA discounted price being $90. then applying this formula, you arrive at the official GSA Price inclusive of the IFF:
+For example, in the example above, the vendor had a $100 product and deducted the negotiated 10% discount, the GSA discounted price would be $90.
+Then applying this formula, you arrive at the official GSA Price inclusive of the IFF:

 $90 / .9925 = 90.68